-We look for dedicated postdocs that enjoy being scientifically challenged on a dayly basis.
+We look for dedicated postdocs that are interested to lead.
 We are a biomedical optics lab that aims to apply new technology to understanding cell function and disease quantitatively.
 Besides leading their own research porjects, the postdocs in our lab are expected to work closely with several graduate students and porvide guidance.

 Graduate Research Opportunities

 We look for dedicated graduate students that enjoy being scientifically challenged on a regular basis.
 We are a biomedical optics lab that aims to apply new technology to understanding cell function and disease quantitatively.
 Our students learn how to do everything, from building/aligning an optical setup and understanding the biological problem to acquiring data, analyzing them, and presenting the results in high impact publications and conferences.
-Our record for most publications by a graduate student is standing at 20 (twenty) peer-reviewed articles.
 Our students tend to win awards and become famous.

 Undergraduate Research Opportunities

 We are actively looking for undergraduate students with programing skills, C/C++, CUDA, OpenCV, Qt, Java, interested in developing the new generation of automated microscopes.

 - Globally affordable blood testing

 - Interference microscopy

 - Quantitative phase imaging of cells and tissues